COVID Rules, Race Schedules and More: What to Know About the Acura Grand Prix of Long Beach

 Where are the best places to watch?

-Drivers carve their way through the 1.9-mile, 11-turn track where a mistake often means contact with the unforgiving walls lining the course and dramatic changes in position and hold-your-breath moments.
+Drivers carve their way through the 1.9-mile, 11-turn track where a mistake often means contact with tire barriers or the unforgiving walls lining the course.
+The stakes are high at every corner.
 Shoreline Drive’s grand stands provide a view of the fastest part of the track and pit lane, where races can be won and lost in moments.
 Other seating areas are near tight corners where drivers battle for position.

 See the track map below for a look at what you’ll see where.